FAQS

 What algorithms do you use in credit decisioning?

-We strongly believe that there is no "best" algorithm in machine learning.
-There is only the right tool to apply to a specific dataset.
+There is no "best" algorithm in machine learning.There is only the right tool to apply to a specific dataset.
 Our process involves determining which combination of algorithms best serves the needs of our clients.
 We then construct ensembles of these algorithms in Java and deploy them as individual production objects.
-Depending on the specifics of the dataset, these objects may be based on SVM, RandomForest, or Gradient Boosting among many others.
+Depending on the specifics of the dataset, these objects may be based on XGBoost, LightGBM, Constant Model, Decision Tree, FTRL, GLM, Isolation Forest, Random Forest, RuleFit, or SVM, among many others.
 We typically test over 60 approaches before constructing a production ensemble.

-Do you use Deep Learning?
+Do you use generative AI like ChatGPT?

 Do you utilize machine learning or artificial intelligence?
 What’s the difference?